 Please note that this review is from a printed publication that is no longer published.
-If you would like to submit an up-to-date review please visit our Feedback page.
+If you would like to submit an up-to-date review please fill out our Contact Form.

 So when it comes to teaching numbers, Flexitables are a resource worth getting your hands on.
 They are folding soft plastic number grids for helping children get to grips with number operations, fractions, percentages and decimals.